AeriaVelocity/sued/README.md

-# sued
+# sued - shut up editor

-> ⚠️ sued is in early stages of development.
-> It works, but it's still prone to errors in some cases.

-A text editor that works and is an editor.

 sued is a vector-oriented line editor, kind of similar to the venerable and standard ed text editor, just simpler and not nearly as powerful.

 ~~Yes, I know ed doesn't use vectors, shut up~~